sara-sabr/ITStrategy/_pages/en/capabilities.md

 - The % of security requirements that are included in the automated testing process. [%]
 - Security supplies teams with an ample number of approved libraries, packages, and toolchains for use.
 [1-7]

-#### Scoring

-Average of Percentage questions

-- Low: 0-49%
-- Medium: 50-89%
-- High: 90-100%

-Average of "Do you agreed with" questions

-- Low: 1-3
-- Medium: 4-5
-- High: 6-7

-Average of "How much time" questions

-- Low: More than one week
-- Medium: One day to one week
-- High: Less than one day

 #### Recommendations

 IF < High